 A disability claim is any claim for which the Plan must make a determination of disability in order for the beneficiary to receive the benefit.
-One example is the continuation of benefits for a disabled dependent child beyond age 26.
+Examples include the disability credits you receive when you become disabled and unable to work and the continuation of benefits for a disabled dependent child beyond age 26.